flucidOS/podbx/README.md

 ```

 > [!NOTE]
-> ``Pobox`` is a default container option for flucidOS, and hence it is a pre-intalled package in flucidOS.
+> ``Pobox`` is the default container option for flucidOS, and hence it is a pre-intalled package in flucidOS.

 ## What the installer does: